temporalio/documentation/docs/node/introduction.md

 This "Hello, Temporal!" message comes from the combination of:

-- [`execute-workflow.js`](https://github.com/temporalio/samples-node/blob/main/hello-world/src/execute-workflow.ts) passing `'Temporal'` as an argument to the Workflow.
+- [`execute-workflow.ts`](https://github.com/temporalio/samples-node/blob/main/hello-world/src/execute-workflow.ts) passing `'Temporal'` as an argument to the Workflow.
 - The [Workflow](https://github.com/temporalio/samples-node/blob/main/hello-world/src/workflows.ts) passing the argument to the Activity.
 - The [Activity](https://github.com/temporalio/samples-node/blob/main/hello-world/src/activities.ts) taking the argument as `name` and returning `Hello, ${name}!`.

-as compiled from your `/src` to `/lib` folder by TypeScript.

 You can verify this via the INPUT and RESULT fields in Temporal Web (available at [`localhost:8088`](http://localhost:8088/) on the default [`docker-compose`](https://github.com/temporalio/docker-compose)):